GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/model.md

 Number of executed iterations in the current time-step is passed to `condition()`, the block is executed if it returns true.

 ### Usage
 Usage of execution blocks is simple.
-Your node has to implement `IMyCustomExecutionPlanner` interface from `BrainSimulator.Execution` namespace and implement its two methods.
+Your node has to implement `IMyCustomExecutionPlanner` interface from `GoodAI.Core.Execution` namespace and implement its two methods.

 * `CreateCustomExecutionPlan(MyExecutionBlock defaultPlan)`
 * `CreateCustomInitPhasePlan(MyExecutionBlock defaultInitPhasePlan)`